What Is A Male Donkey Called

 Here's a breakdown of common donkey terms:

 • Jack: An uncastrated male donkey.
 The term "jackass" is also used, although it can sometimes carry a negative connotation in general language, referring to a foolish person.
-However, in the context of donkeys, "jackass" is simply another term for a male donkey.
+Still, in the context of donkeys, "jackass" is simply another term for a male donkey.

 • Jenny or Janet: A female donkey.